joy-prime/joy-types/README.md

 As with all Joy' classes, `::joy/Function` has an open set of subclasses and subtypes.
 Joy' provides a subclass `::joy/ArgsRetFn` that simply provides a type for the function's arguments (as a single vector) and the function's return value.
 Types in this class have values `::joy/args-type` and `::joy/return-type`.

-Subtyping for this class is contravariant in `::joy/args-type`.
+Subtyping for this class is contravariant in `::joy/args-type` and covariant in `::joy/return-type`.

-In the future, Joy' will likely provide a different subclass that supports [dependent type](https:/en.wikipedia.org/wiki/Dependent_type) relationships among arguments and parameters.
+In the future, Joy' will likely provide a different subclass that supports richer [dependent type](https:/en.wikipedia.org/wiki/Dependent_type) relationships among arguments and parameters.

 ## Heterogeneous Sequence Types